kyohare2001/kyohare2001/README.md

 - 👀 I’m interested in data science
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me -> kyohareda069@gmail.com / X: @DeepButNotLoud
 - 😄 Pronouns: Kyle
-- ⚡ Fun fact:

 <!---
 kyohare2001/kyohare2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.